github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/refreshing-user-access-tokens.md

    Query parameter | Type | Description
    -----|------|------------
    `client_id` | `string` | **Required.** The client ID for your {% data variables.product.prodname_github_app %}.
 The client ID is different from the app ID.
-You can find the client ID on the settings page for your app.<br><br>For user-owned apps, the settings page is `https://github.com/settings/apps/APP-SLUG`.<br><br>For organization-owned apps, the settings page is `https://github.com/organizations/ORGANIZATION/settings/apps/APP-SLUG`.<br><br>Replace `APP-SLUG` with the sluggified name of your app and `ORGANIZATION` with the sluggified name of your organization.
+You can find the client ID on the settings page for your app.<br><br>For user-owned apps, the settings page is `https://github.com/settings/apps/APP-SLUG`.<br><br>For organization-owned apps, the settings page is `https://github.com/organizations/ORGANIZATION/settings/apps/APP-SLUG`.<br><br>Replace `APP-SLUG` with the slugified name of your app and `ORGANIZATION` with the slugified name of your organization.
 For example, `https://github.com/organizations/octo-org/settings/apps/octo-app`.
    `client_secret` | `string` | **Required.** The client secret for your {% data variables.product.prodname_github_app %}.
 You can generate a client secret on the settings page for your app.
    `grant_type` | `string` | **Required.** The value must be "refresh_token".
    `refresh_token` | `string` | **Required.** The refresh token that you received when you generated a user access token.